HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 `//otherhost/otherAppName/otherRunner/CRTN/dispatcher`

-In the `hvml+run` schema, we reserve special coroutine tokens (equivalent to aliases) as follows:
+In `hvml+run` schema, we reserve special coroutine tokens (equivalent to aliases) as follows:

-- `_main`: Indicates the main coroutine, which is the first coroutine created by the specified walker.
+- `_main`: Indicate the main coroutine, which is the first coroutine created by the specified walker.
-- `_first`: Indicates the first coroutine among existing coroutines.
+- `_first`: Indicate the first coroutine among existing coroutines.
 Note that `_main` will be unavailable after the first coroutine created by the walker exits, but `_first` is always available.
-- `_last`: Indicates the last coroutine among existing coroutines.
+- `_last`: Indicate the last coroutine among existing coroutines.
 Note that `_first` and `_last` point to the same coroutine when there is only one coroutine in the coroutine.

-### 2.2) Description syntax of rules, expressions and methods
+### 2.2) Description Syntax of Rules, Expressions and Methods

 In HVML, we often use expressions or rule strings in attributes to represent an evaluation behavior, such as: